tcltk/tcl/tools/man2markdown-README.md

 - handling of links does not yet use all the exceptions defined in tools/tcltk-man2html.tcl and tools/tclsk-man2html-utils.tcl (for now only exclude_refs_map is used)

 ## Specific pages
-- oo::... pages: no handling of the class hierarchy subsection yet
 - RegConfig.3: besides the C API, this page describes Tcl-level commands that are created.
 These use a non-standard format in the form of ::, followed by an .arg, followed by ::, followed by a .lit – all in one word!